US to send $100M in additional military aid to Ukraine - NewsBreak

 “The world has been shocked and appalled by the atrocities committed by Russia’s forces in Bucha and across Ukraine.
 Ukraine’s forces bravely continue to defend their country and their freedom, and the United States, along with our Allies and partners, stand steadfast in support of Ukraine’s sovereignty and territorial integrity,” he added.

-The announcement of additional military aid comes after the U.S. and its allies condemned images of bodies on the streets of Bucha, a Ukrainian northwest of Kyiv.
-One person was photographed with their hands behind their back tied with a white cloth.
+The announcement of additional military aid comes after the U.S. and its allies condemned images of bodies on the streets of Bucha, a Ukrainian town northwest of Kyiv.
+One person was photographed with their hands tied behind their back with a white cloth.

 Comments / 0